ARR22Anonymous/vpgnet/README.md

 # Introduction
-This is the code for MVPNet.
+This is the code for MVPNet.This code is only used for research purposes.

 # Dependencies